omiaydin1/a-special-study/README.md

 - - Practiced writing brief but meaningful project notes
   - - Observed how incremental updates reduce confusion later
     - - Learned that documentation evolves alongside the project

+    - - Noticed how regular updates make progress easier to review